 Last night’s Steelers-Ravens game was another one for the ages.
-Instead of the low-scoring, close games that have come to define this rivalry, we got a good old-fashioned ass kicking, courtesy of the Pittsburgh Steelers.
+Instead of the low-scoring, close games that have come to define this rivalry, we got a good old-fashioned butt-whipping, courtesy of the Pittsburgh Steelers.

 The Steelers started out slow on offense.
 I knew heading into the game no matter what the offense did, it would be perceived as a letdown after last week’s offensive explosion.
 They were playing a better defense than they’d faced last week against Indianapolis and history pointed to another 13-10 or 10-7 game.
 The Steelers’ offense was abysmal for most of the 1st quarter.
 They didn’t get a first down until their fourth possession of the game.
 I was expecting a letdown, but I wasn’t expecting the offense to go totally silent, which is what looked to be happening early on.